Do we need Behaviour Management in Early Years? Or should we banish this in favour of Self-Regulation?

 Biting is more common in younger children under 3 but can happen with older children.
 It is distressing for parents and potentially very serious.
 We need to explain to children it is not OK to bite themselves or others.
 It is a good idea to observe a child who bites closely to find out what happens before, after etc. to gain more of an understanding of why this happens and to resolve the problem that is causing the effect (biting).
 Have a water tight biting policy that is followed by all staff and shared with parents to ensure you deal with these matters effectively.

-What can I do to support children to manage their behaviour needs?
+What can I do to support children to support self-regulation?

 Teach children to be calm

-Children need time to calm down, think about their actions, reflect on their feelings and a safe person to talk to about these who can help them understand what has happened.
+Children need time to calm down, think about their actions, reflect on their feelings and a safe person to talk to about these who can help them understand what has happened, this is called co-regulation.
 Children need to learn from their mistakes by themselves.
 Practise mindfulness as often as possible.

 Teach children to communicate their needs